Eulena/D3_Data/README.md

   * Data from the [Behavioral Risk Factor Surveillance System](https://chronicdata.cdc.gov/Behavioral-Risk-Factors/BRFSS-2014-Overall/5ra3-ixqq)

-  * Combined and clean-up the two datasets.
+  * Combined and cleaned-up the two datasets.

 ### Step 2: Data visulization
   * Created a scatter plot by d3.js for visualization.